 - Towering peaks like Manaslu, Himlung, and Cheo Himal.

-- Hidden gems like Birendra Lake and the turquoise Pungyen Glacier.
+- Side stops like Birendra Lake and views toward Pungyen Glacier.

 - Diverse scenery, including green valleys, barren plateaus, and snow-capped peaks.

-- Stunning views of Annapurna, Dhaulagiri, Machhapuchhre, and Nilgiri.
+- Clear mountain views of Annapurna, Dhaulagiri, Machhapuchhre, and Nilgiri on good weather days.

 Cultural immersion